vajrakumar/ErrorHandeling/README.md

 As the catch block calls the next callback with a error object as first argument, the control will be transferd to the error-handling middleware, where we log the error and other essential information with log4js then send a error response to the client.

-Now let's assume we do have a user record associated with id 24, now the control will be transfered to the promise function where we append the user model on the request (res) object then calls next callback wihout any argument which means the control should be transered to the next application-level middleware and not error-handling middleware.
+Now let's assume we do have a user record associated with id 24, now the control will be transfered to the promise function where we append the user model on the request object then calls next callback wihout any argument which means the control should be transferred to the next application-level middleware and not error-handling middleware.

 ```
 function success(req, res, next) {